lewoudar/scalpel/docs/item-processing.md

 spider.save_item(data)
 ```

 So we save an item with three properties `message`,`author` and `tags`.
-Now lets add a date.
-And let's say we don't like
+Now let's add a date and let's say we don't like
 Marylin Monroe, so we want to remove her quotes from the result 😆

-I will show an example with gevent, but you should now know how to use trio at this point of the documentation.
+I will show an example with gevent, but you should now know how to use anyio at this point of the documentation.

 ```python
 from datetime import datetime